'Ridiculous behavior': Pelosi blasts Trump's foreign interference comments

 Breaking News Emails

-WASHINGTON — House Speaker Nancy Pelosi bashed President Donald Trump on Thursday for his comments about his willingness to accept information on an opponent from a foreign government, saying she thinks Trump is "involved in a criminal coverup," but his remarks wouldn't immediately push Democrats toward impeachment proceedings.
+WASHINGTON — Speaker Nancy Pelosi on Thursday bashed President Donald Trump for saying that he would be willing to accept information on a campaign opponent from a foreign government, saying she thinks Trump is "involved in a criminal cover-up," but his remarks wouldn't immediately push Democrats toward impeachment proceedings.

 “Yesterday, the president gave us evidence once again that he doesn’t know right from wrong," Pelosi, D-Calif., said at her weekly news conference on Capitol Hill.
 "It’s a very sad thing.
 I believe that he’s involved in a criminal cover-up.
 I’ve said that before, and our investigation is demonstrating that.”